awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

 ## Release Notes
+#### Release 1.2.2 (March 2018)
+* Remove open-source dependencies from KinesisVideoProducerJNI native library. java-install-script can be used to build KinesisVideoProducerJNI native library fast.
+* README note improved.
 #### Release 1.2.1 (February 2018)
 * Bug fix for producer timestamp *video playback* in the console should be fixed if proper timestamp is provided to SDK.
 Current setting in sample app uses Gstreamer frame timecode and relative timestamp (used by SDK).
 * `install-script` is updated to automatically detect OS version and avoid dependency issue on Mac High Sierra and Ubuntu 17.10.